cybertraining-dsc/su21-reu-361/project/index.md

 ## 5. Benchmark

 The benchmark is run within yfinance-lstm.ipynb located in project/code.
-The computer used is a 64-bit Windows 10 Home Edition (21H1) with a Ryzen 5 3600 processor (3.6 GHz).
+The program ran on a 64-bit Windows 10 Home Edition (21H1) computer with a Ryzen 5 3600 processor (3.6 GHz).
 It also has dual-channel 16 GB RAM clocked at 3200 MHz and a GTX 1660 Ventus XS OC graphics card.
 The amount of time it takes to train the 50 epochs for the LSTM is around 16 seconds.
 A StopWatch module was used from the package cloudmesh-common[^10] to precisely measure the training time.

 ```
 +------------------+--------------------------------------------------------------------------------+